million1156/alyocord-source/README.md

 # Support
 For support on the repository itself please contact the maintainer.
-Plus, you're smart enough to be a developer, so I hope you at least know how GitHub works